← All claims

 Kaduk

-observational contradicts moderate Glucose-mood link was fully mediated by subjective ratings of metabolic state, arguing against a direct catecholamine-driven glucose-crash-mood pathway.
+observational mixed moderate Glucose-mood link was fully mediated by subjective ratings of metabolic state, arguing against a direct catecholamine-driven glucose-crash-mood pathway.

 Breymeyer